 Look at English.
-You wouldn’t understand the early English spoken in medieval England back in the day.
+You wouldn’t understand the early English spoken in medieval England.
 And even today, now English is a global language, it’s not always easy to understand each other.

 I mean I know Americans who add subtitles when watching British shows on Netflix.
-And as a Brit myself, I admit I can’t understand the Scottish accent (sorry, Mark!).
+And as a Englishman myself, I admit I sometimes can’t understand the Scottish accent, or even some accents from different parts of England.
 And sometimes I’m confused by Australian words.